-Read my travel guide to find out why you should consider visiting this strange and wonderful place and to discover all the things to do at Salar De Uyuni.
+Read my travel guide to find out why you should consider visiting this strange and wonderful place and to discover all the things to do in Salar De Uyuni.

 Why Visit Salar de Uyuni Salt Flats?

 If you love interesting and spectacular landscapes, consider visiting Salar de Uyuni.
+I think every Bolivia itinerary should include it, to be honest.
 There are other salt flats around the world, but none as big nor as impressive.

 My husband and I did a big trip to Peru and Bolivia for our ten-year wedding anniversary.
 The final attraction was Salar de Uyuni and I just loved it!
 It’s the place that really turned my travel interests towards dramatic landscapes.